TopChiller can design and manufacture all types of chillers for you

 Which Types of Chillers are There?

-There are quite a number of chillers in the industry that you can use for a number of applications.
+There are quite several chillers in the industry that you can use for several applications.

 The main difference between the chillers is the cooling agent or refrigerant in use to produce a cooling effect.